 Our U.S. facilities and services can generally be classified into the following categories: acute inpatient psychiatric facilities; specialty treatment facilities; residential treatment centers; and outpatient community-based services.
-The table below presents the percentage of our total U.S. revenue attributed to each category on a pro forma basis giving effect to the 2015 and 2016 Acquisitions for the year ended December 31, 2016:
+The table below presents the percentage of our total revenue attributed to each category on a pro forma basis giving effect to the 2014 and 2015 Acquisitions for the year ended December 31, 2015:

-Facility/Service U.S. Revenue for the Year Ended December 31, 2016
+Facility/Service Revenue for the Year Ended December 31, 2015

-Acute inpatient psychiatric facilities 42%
+Acute inpatient psychiatric facilities 40%

 Specialty treatment facilities 41%

-Residential treatment centers 15%
+Residential treatment centers 16%

-Outpatient community-based services 2%
+Outpatient community-based services 3%

-We receive payments from the following sources for services rendered in our U.S. facilities: (i) state governments under their respective Medicaid and other programs; (ii) commercial insurers; (iii) the federal government under the Medicare program administered by the Centers for Medicare and Medicaid Services ("CMS"); and (iv) individual patients and clients.
-For the year ended December 31, 2016 in our U.S. facilities, we received 42% of our revenue from Medicaid, 31% from commercial payors, 15% from Medicare and 12% from other payors.
+We receive payments from the following sources for services rendered in our U.S. facilities: (i) state governments under their respective Medicaid and other programs; (ii) commercial insurers; (iii) the federal government under the Medicare program administered by CMS; and (iv) individual patients and clients.
+For the year ended December 31, 2015 in our U.S. facilities, we received 41% from Medicaid, 29% from commercial payors, 15% from Medicare and 15% from other payors.
+On a pro forma basis for the year ended December 31, 2015 in our U.S. facilities, giving effect to the 2014 and 2015 Acquisitions, we would have received 42% of our revenue from Medicaid, 29% from commercial payors, 15% from Medicare and 16% from other payors.